-ATM (Air traffic management) consists of various systems, which assists the aircraft from departure to landing and during transit.
+ATM (Air traffic management) consists of various systems, which assist the aircraft from departure to landing and during transit.
 The system includes surveillance, automation, simulation systems, communication, and navigation.
-It helps aircraft to land at specific destinations, supports to maintain optimum altitude or flight level during the travel, and it prevents collisions or accidents.
+It helps aircraft to land at specific destinations, supports maintaining optimum altitude or flight level during travel, and prevents collisions or accidents.
 It also helps in improving passenger safety, offering real-time accuracy, making collaborative decisions, and consolidating different systems.
-Thus, ATM finds its application across aerospace aviation industries.
-The main objective of Air traffic management is to reduce the congestion problem and to keep the sufficient difference between aircraft on the ground to avoid collision by suggesting the right direction during a flight.
+Thus, ATM finds its application across the aerospace and aviation industries.
+The main objective of Air traffic management is to reduce the congestion problem and to keep sufficient difference between aircraft on the ground to avoid collision by suggesting the right direction during a flight.
 The Air traffic management system includes air traffic flow management (ATFM), air traffic controller, and airspace management.
 ATM has contact with the ground system.
 There is a high demand for ATMs due to the increase in air passenger traffic, and since more aircraft use the same available space.
 There is a constant development of advanced technologies in the aviation industry and increasing investment in airport infrastructure, which makes us anticipate the demand for ATMs in the forthcoming years.
 A safe, efficient, environmentally sustainable, and secure air navigation system is required to maintain sustainability in airports.

-Major factors driving the growth of the market
+Major factors driving the growth of the Air Traffic Management Systems Market

-Trends influencing the growth of the market
+Trends influencing the growth of the Air Traffic Management Systems Market

 In the air traffic management system, a new concept of the remote virtual tower has been introduced.
 From anywhere around the world, a remote virtual tower allows the controllers to perform all functions of the control tower.
 These towers ensure reduced delays, increased safety margins, and streamlined access compared to non-towered airports.
 The virtual towers cost less, occupy a smaller footprint, and are technically effective.
 These towers are more secure and resilient compared to conventional tower control.
-There is a risk of cyber threat due to an automatic dependence on surveillance in air traffic management.
-Some of the restraints of the market are strong regulatory norms associated with aircraft operation.
+There is a risk of cyber threats due to an automatic dependence on surveillance in air traffic management.
+Some of the restraints of the market are strong regulatory norms associated with aircraft operations.
 This is one of the major restraints, which affects the growth of the ATM market.
-Strong regulation and rules must be followed by the ATM component manufacturers to meet all the safety norms and the highest air traffic management system is produced.
+Strong regulations and rules must be followed by the ATM component manufacturers to meet all the safety norms and the highest air traffic management system is produced.